alloystorm/dvvr/pages/creator.md

 **"movie.mp4"** is the output filename, you can choose whatever you want.

-For 2D and 3D SBS videos, that is everything you need.
+For 2D and 3D SBS videos, that is all you need.
 If you are generating VR180 videos, you'll need another tool to set the correct tag so the video can be recognised correctly on platforms like Youtube.
 "VR180 Creator" from Google is the recommended tool for this step.

+For some reason VR180 creator is no longer available from Google website, but you can still find it here: https://www.patrickgrunwald.de/vr180-creator-download

+Steps tp tag your video as VR180 content
 * Open "VR180 Creator"
 * Select "Prepare for publishing"
 * Drag the video file from the previous step to the big box